gramineproject/gramine/Documentation/devel/encfiles.rst

   inaccessible to one of the processes.

-- There is no support for file recovery, if the file was only partially written to storage.
+- There is no support for file recovery, if the file was only partially written to storage when the app abruptly terminated.
 Gramine will treat this file as corrupted and will return an ``-EACCES`` error.
 (This is in contrast to Intel SGX SDK which supports file recovery.)

 - There is no key rotation scheme.
 The application must perform key rotation of the KDK by itself (by overwriting the ``/dev/attestation/keys/``